googlefonts/colr-gradients-spec/colr-gradients-spec.md

 to underlying graphics systems like Skia or Cairo that apply their (often called *user-*) transformation matrix to everything.

-**Note:** Implementations must be careful to properly render radial gradient even if the provided affine matrix is *[degenerate](https://en.wikipedia.org/wiki/Invertible_matrix)* or *near-degenerate*.
-Such radial gradients do have a well-defined shape, which is a strip or a cone filled with a linear gradient.
+**Note:** Implementations must be careful to properly render conical-radial gradients even if the provided affine matrix is *[degenerate](https://en.wikipedia.org/wiki/Invertible_matrix)* or *near-degenerate*.
+Such conical-radial gradients do have a well-defined shape, which is a strip or a cone filled with a linear gradient.
 Implementations using the inverse-transform approach noted above can fall back to a linear-gradient combined with a clipping path to achieve proper rendering of problematic affine